kyriacospap/ReinforcementTetris/README.md

 The notebook file creates the repository and selects any of the agents based on the parameters you want to use.

 For example by running the main.py in the folder "demo run" can replicate the training of the best performing agent.

+Notes:
+- Variation Names and what is exactly used in each case, is hopefully explained thoroughly in the Dissertation Document 😄
+- To see some videos of how the agents played the game, click the link in the appendix of the dissertation document.
+- No pre-Trained agents models are included in this repository.